 Group of 5 and Other Notable Changes

-1. American Athletic Conference (AAC)
+- American Athletic Conference (AAC)

 The AAC has positioned itself as a hub for emerging golf programs.
-New additions like UAB (University of Alabama at Birmingham), Florida Atlantic University (FAU), and Charlotte signal the conference’s intent to grow its competitive presence in college golf.
+New additions like UAB (University of Alabama at Birmingham), Florida Atlantic University (FAU), and Charlotte signal the conference’s intent to grow its competitive presence in college golf. - Mountain West Conference

 Minimal changes have occurred in the Mountain West, which remains a critical conference for western U.S. schools.
-The addition of New Mexico State strengthens the conference, which continues to feature prominent programs like UNLV and San Diego State.
+The addition of New Mexico State strengthens the conference, which continues to feature prominent programs like UNLV and San Diego State. - Conference USA (C-USA)

 Conference USA has undergone significant restructuring, with several member schools departing.
-However, the conference has added Liberty University and Jacksonville State, two programs expected to contribute to its growing golf competition.
+However, the conference has added Liberty University and Jacksonville State, two programs expected to contribute to its growing golf competition. - Independents

 Some schools have opted to remain independent, prioritizing scheduling flexibility over conference affiliation.
-Notable independent golf programs include Notre Dame and Army, which continue to maintain strong traditions.
+Notable independent golf programs include Notre Dame and Army, which continue to maintain strong traditions. - Pac-12

 The Pac-12 has been hit the hardest by the recent realignments, particularly with the departure of USC and UCLA to the Big Ten.
 The addition of San Diego State and Boise State aims to fill that void, but these shifts mark a significant change in the Pac-12’s competitive landscape.
 Despite the realignment, Stanford and Arizona State remain strong national contenders.